 Find your crowd, Spark your creativity, Have fun!

 Looking for something fun to do at the weekend?
-At The Saturday Space you can build, code and operate LEGO® robots.
+Saturday Space is a place to explore, create, and be yourself.

-Not sure if The Saturday Space is for you?
+What if I'm not sure if The Saturday Space is for me?

-If you’re unsure about joining, our taster session on Saturday 1st March is the perfect way to try out what we do!
-It’s a chance to explore, ask questions, and see if The Saturday Space feels right for you.
-You’ll get to meet the team, try a little bit of building and coding, and see how we work—all in a relaxed, no-pressure environment.
+If you’re unsure about joining, our taster session is the perfect way to try out what we do!
+It’s a chance to explore, ask questions and just see if The Saturday Space feels right for you.
+You’ll get to meet the team, try a little bit of building and coding and see how we work—all in a relaxed, no-pressure environment.

 You can bring a parent or carer with you at the start to help you settle in.
 After a little while, they’ll step out so you can experience the group independently, but they’ll come back for the last 30 minutes to check in and ask any questions.

-If you enjoy the taster session, you can then sign up for the full series of five further sessions.
-We know trying new things can feel like a big step, so we’ll be there to support you every step of the way
+If you enjoy the taster session, you can then sign up for the full series of sessions.
+We know trying new things can feel like a big step, so we’ll be right there to support you.

 What will happen on Saturdays?

-Before you leave, we’ll ask you to share a quick bit of feedback about what you enjoyed.
-This helps us keep things fun and fresh!
+We’ll ask for a quick bit of feedback on what you enjoyed.
+This helps us keep Saturday Space fun and welcoming.

-How can I share info about what helps support me ?
+How can I share information about what helps support me ?

 We want to make sure you have a great time, so we ask you to fill out a short form about yourself.
 This helps us understand how to support you.